 Who is responsible for road closures and diversion routes

-Road closures, diversion routes and signing are the responsibility of the individual or organisation requesting the closure, details of which can be found on the works signs and public information board on roadworks sites or on roadworks.org - read our information on how to use the roadworks website to help you use this map.
+Road closures, diversion routes and signing are the responsibility of the individual or organisation requesting the closure, details of which can be found on the works signs and public information board on roadworks sites or on roadworks.org.
 We are not allowed to unreasonably refuse applications for road closures, but all applications are scrutinised for necessity and all other traffic management and works methods are considered before a closure is agreed.
 Once a closure has been agreed, we are required to issue a legal order authorising the closure for roadworks or for safety reasons.

 How can I find details of the closure and diversion route?

 Vehicles are not using the signed diversion route

 In cases of illegal road use, for example where HGV’s are using routes protected by a weight restriction where the weight restriction has not been suspended, or other traffic issues, the police should be informed.